 loss of earning capacity for the self-employed

-The following is considered:
+The following are considered:

 -